 AppleLogic's interests are focused on the Apple II and III series computer systems.
 There are several key vintage systems that would be great to capture in the FPGA domain, being the Apple IIe, the III+ and the IIgs 01.
 To date we still have a long way to go.
 If we do successfully reach a point where we have succeeded in achieving this, we would then be in a position to consider creating a logic board that can not only support these three systems, but can also be retro fitted back into either a IIe or IIgs to complete the concept.

 What are the Objectives of AppleLogic?

-As we pursue particular tasks, we will source information from a variety of sources.
-Most commonly from vintage documentation, from extinct companies that previously reversed engineered and cloned Apple II's, or from the very engineers that may have worked on developing these products from Apple in the first place.
-As with most technical diaries, nothing is a certainty.
-So considering the informalities of our sources, we don't guarantee anything, and accuracy can only be measured by how successfully we solve a problem.
+As we pursue particular tasks we will source information from a variety of places.
+Most commonly from vintage documentation, from extinct companies that previously reverse engineered and cloned Apple II's, or from the very engineers that may have worked on developing these products from or for Apple in the first place.
+As with most technical diaries nothing is a certainty.
+So considering the informalities of our sources, we don't guarantee anything and accuracy can only be measured by how successfully we solve a problem.

 How accurate is your information?

 AppleLogic as a website will most likely never be "complete".
 With the history behind all the aspects of the Apple II and III, the underlying theory of operation and implementation, and the plethora of data associated with the elements of these systems, the chances are very high we will be adding new information and correcting current information for many years to come.